 Individual Training Accounts (ITA) Summary

 Dollar Amounts

 Time Limits

-Degree or
+Degree or Certificates

-Certificates allowed

-(Associate's,
+allowed (Associate's,

 Bachelor's, other)

 Procedures for

-determining case-
+determining case-by-

-by-case exceptions
+case exceptions for

-for training that
+training that may be

-may be allowed
+allowed

+Ind Individual Training Accounts (ITA) Summary

 Period for which

 ITAs are issued

 (semester, school

-year, short term,
+year, short term, etc.)

-etc.)

 Supportive Services

 covered by ITA

 (provide examples

 such as uniforms,

-tools, physical
+tools, physical exams,

-exams, etc.)
+etc.)

-0.1

 Other

-4. Please specify the supportive services provided by the local Board Supportive Services Policy.
-List specific items under Supplies, Emergency and Other, as identified in the local policy.
+4. Please specify the supportive services provided by the Local Area WDB Supportive Services Policy.
+List specific items under Supplies, Emergency, and Other, as identified in the local policy.
 [Expand form as needed.]